 Like the proposed standard, paragraph 10 of the reproposed standard would remind the auditor of the requirement in Auditing Standard No. 12 to identify and assess the risks of material misstatement at the financial statement level and the assertion level.
 Paragraph 10 of the reproposed standard would expand on the proposed standard by stating that this includes identifying and assessing the risks of material misstatement associated with related parties and relationships and transactions with related parties, including whether the company has properly identified, accounted for, and disclosed its related parties or relationships or transactions with related parties.
-The addition of the clause "including whether the company has properly identified, accounted for, accounted for, and disclosed its related parties or relationships or transactions with related parties.
-The addition of the clause "including whether the company has properly identified, accounted for, accounted for, and disclosed its related parties or relationships or transactions with related parties.
-Such a focus on risks related to the company's less than complete identification of its related parties or relationships or transactions with related parties.
-Such a focus helps support the auditor's evaluation of whether the company has properly identified its related parties and relationships and transactions with related parties. ^{24/}
+The addition of the clause "including whether the company has properly identified, accounted for, and disclosed its related parties or relationships or transactions with related parties" would highlight, among other things, that the auditor's assessment of risk includes a focus on risks related to the company's less than complete identification of its related parties or relationships or transactions with related parties.
+Such a focus helps support the auditor's evaluation of whether the company has properly identified its related parties and relationships and transactions with related parties.
+Such a focus